-The popularity of solo travel is booming – and there's little wonder why.
+The popularity of solo travel Dropdown content is booming – and there's little wonder why.
 Travelling alone you have the ultimate incentive to meet new people, all with exciting ideas for where their travels will take them, and many happy for you to tag along.

 Allowing your plans to be shaped by the whims of your new acquaintances is a direct route to unexpected escapades.
 You might jump on the next bus to a little-known town or even become a deckhand on a chartered yacht.
 Either way, you’ll discover how saying yes can be the key to adventure.